deuxfleurs-org/garage/doc/drafts/admin-api.md

 Similarly to the CLI, the body must include the version of the new layout that will be created, which MUST be 1 + the value of the currently existing layout in the cluster.

+This returns the message describing all the calculations done to compute the new layout, as well as the description of the layout as returned by GetClusterLayout.

 #### RevertClusterLayout `POST /v1/layout/revert`